AirAsia's future in doubt due to virus; share price tumbles

 But on Monday the debt-laden Malaysian airline reported a record quarterly loss of 803 million ringgit ($187 million) for the first three months of the year, after being forced to ground its fleet due to the virus.

-Auditor Ernst & Young said Tuesday that "travel and border restrictions implemented by countries around the world has led to a significant fall in demand for air travel which impacted the group's financial performance and cash flows".
+Auditor Ernst & Young said Tuesday that global travel restrictions had dented AirAsia's financial performance, with liabilities exceeding assets by 1.84 billion ringgit.

-It noted the "existence of material uncertainties that may cast significant doubt on the group's and the company’s ability to continue as a going concern", in an unqualified audit opinion statement to the Kuala Lumpur stock exchange.
+It noted the "existence of material uncertainties that may cast significant doubt on... the company's ability to continue as a going concern", in an unqualified audit opinion statement to the Kuala Lumpur stock exchange.

 - 'Toughest challenge' -